Anthony Gregorc

 Style Delineator.
 The model tries to match education to particular learning styles, as identified by Gregorc.

 Career

 Gregorc obtained a B.S. degree from Miami University and an M.S. degree and a Ph.D. degree from Kent State University.
-He has taught mathematics and biology and has been principal of a laboratory school for gifted youth.
-He was an associate professor of education administration at the University of Illinois at Urbana-Champaign and associate professor of curriculum and instruction at the University of Connecticut.
+He has taught mathematics and biology and has been the principal of a laboratory school for gifted youth.
+He was an associate professor of education administration at the University of Illinois at Urbana-Champaign and an associate professor of curriculum and instruction at the University of Connecticut.
 He is president of Gregorc Associates, Inc., in Columbia, Connecticut.